JupiterOne/sdk/docs/integrations/development_guide.md

 }
 ```

-In the `getAccount` method, we define the endpoint, make the request, handle any
+In the `getAccount` method, we define the endpoint, make the request, and handle
-errors, and return the response.
+any errors.
+If the request was successful, then we return the response.

 Now we can add authentication verification to our `validateAuthentication`.